 For those traditionalists that remain, the hunt for the perfect tree — in particular for hard-to-find varieties like Noble firs — have farms around the country struggling to keep pace.
 It's estimated it may be another six or eight years before the industry is able to fully close the gap.
 Add in additional pressures from increasing droughts, wildfires and a lack of quality seedlings, and that timeframe may grow larger still.

-In the meantime, growers are trying their best to gently raise prices without crippling the wallets of future customers.
-A poll conducted by the National Christmas Tree Association found that the "mean average" spent by consumers per tree — that's a measurement of what those who took the poll spent, not the average price of a tree — rose from $36.50 in 2008 to nearly $51 in 2015.
+In the meantime, growers are trying their best to gently raise prices without crippling customers' wallets.
+A poll conducted by the National Christmas Tree Association found that the "mean average" spent by consumers per tree — that's a measurement of what those who took the poll spent, not the average price of a tree — rose from $36.50 in 2008 to nearly $78 in 2018.

 To gauge if the tree you're interested in will survive the holidays, experts recommend the 'sniff, lift, and snap' test.
-(Photo: Phil Roeder/Flickr)
+(Photo: Phil Roeder [CC BY 2.0]/Flickr)

 To improve your chances of finding the perfect Christmas tree, experts recommend inquiring if your local farm or lot has an early reservation program.
 You may also have more luck at u-cut farms than with store- or lot-stocked trees.
 To figure out if the variety you're interested will last throughout the holiday season, Bryan Ostlund of the Pacific Northwest Christmas Tree Association urges consumers to "sniff, lift, and snap."
 He explains:

-"A needle on a Christmas tree — a Nobel fir, a Douglas fir — [is] kind of like a carrot," Ostlund told Northwest News Network in 2014.
+"A needle on a Christmas tree — a Nobel fir, a Douglas fir — [is] kind of like a carrot," Ostlund told Northwest News Network.
 "If you go to bend a nice fresh carrot that’s still full of water it snaps readily.
 If it’s dehydrated it going to be more, it’s going to bend much more easily.
 It isn’t going to snap right away."

 Lifting the tree to gauge its weight is an excellent way to feel whether it's hydrated or not.
 As for sniffing, if the smell doesn't make you want to haul out the holly, it's probably best to move on.